Skip to main content

 About migration of an enterprise with managed users from SAML to OIDC

 If your enterprise with managed users uses SAML SSO to authenticate with Entra ID, you can migrate to OIDC.
-When your enterprise uses OIDC SSO, GitHub will automatically use your IdP's conditional access policy (CAP) IP conditions to validate interactions with GitHub when members change IP addresses, and for each authentication with a personal access token or SSH key associated with a user account.
+When your enterprise uses OIDC SSO, GitHub will automatically use your IdP's conditional access policy (CAP) IP conditions to validate interactions with GitHub when members use the web UI or change IP addresses, and for each authentication with a personal access token or SSH key associated with a user account.

 When you migrate from SAML to OIDC, managed user accounts and groups that were previously provisioned for SAML but are not provisioned by the GitHub Enterprise Managed User (OIDC) application will have "(SAML)" appended to their display names.